thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 --- abstract

-This document is a companion to RFC 7925 and defines TLS/DTLS 1.3 profiles for Internet of Things devices.
+RFC 7925 provides guidance to developers for use of TLS/DTLS 1.2 for Internet of Things (IoT) devices.
+This document is a companion to RFC 7925 and defines TLS/DTLS 1.3 profiles for IoT devices.
 It also updates RFC 7925 with regards to the X.509 certificate profile and ciphersuite requirements.

 --- middle